dream-faster/krisi/README.md

 2. Navigate to the project root directory

-3. Build the project by executing
+3. Install krisi by executing
     ```
     pip install -e .
     ```

 ### Clone project